ElderINTERalliance/WikiRaces/README.md

 	- note a re-direct does not count
 ------
 - display username on page login
+- kick user to main page if no username is detected
 ------
 - click to view more submission info on leaderboards
 ------